paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-108-department-of-defense-schools.md

 **(j) Tuition-free Enrollment of Dependents of Foreign Military Personnel Residing on Domestic Military Installations and Dependents of Certain Deceased Members of the Armed Forces.—**

-(1) The Secretary may authorize the enrollment in a Department of Defense education program provided by the Secretary pursuant to subsection (a) of a dependent not otherwise eligible for such enrollment who is the dependent of an individual described in paragraph (2).
+(1) The Secretary may authorize the enrollment in a Department of Defense education program provided by the Secretary pursuant to subsection (a) of a dependent not otherwise eligible for such enrollment who is the dependent of a member of a foreign armed force residing on a military installation in the United States (including territories, commonwealths, and possessions of the United States).
 Enrollment of such a dependent shall be on a tuition-free basis.

-(2) An individual referred to in paragraph (1) is any of the following:
+(2)

+  (A) The Secretary may authorize the enrollment in a Department of Defense education program provided by the Secretary pursuant to subsection (a) of a dependent not otherwise eligible for such enrollment who is the dependent of a member of the armed forces who died in—

+    (i) an international terrorist attack against the United States or a foreign country friendly to the United States, as determined by the Secretary;

-  (A) A member of a foreign armed force residing on a military installation in the United States (including territories, commonwealths, and possessions of the United States).
+    (ii) military operations while serving outside the United States (including the commonwealths, territories, and possessions of the United States) as part of a peacekeeping force; or

-  (B) A deceased member of the armed forces who died in the line of duty in a combat-related operation, as designated by the Secretary.
+    (iii) the line of duty in a combat-related operation, as designated by the Secretary.

+  (B)

+    (i) Except as provided by clause (ii), enrollment of a dependent described in subparagraph (A) in a Department of Defense education program provided pursuant to subsection (a) shall be on a tuition-free, space available basis.

+    (ii) In the case of a dependent described in subparagraph (A) residing on a military installation in the United States (including territories, commonwealths, and possessions of the United States), the Secretary may authorize enrollment of the dependent in a Department of Defense education program provided pursuant to subsection (a) on a tuition-free, space required basis.

 **(k) Enrollment of Relocated Defense Dependents’ Education System Students.—**